Follow istudy_uk on Twitter

 Many industries in MEDCs have become much more geographically mobile.
 They can locate in a range of places since they are less dependent on raw materials and more dependent on skilled labour.

-Many offices and ICT software and hardware companies locate on the edges of urban areas in much more pleasant surroundings.
+Many offices and ICT software/hardware companies locate on the edges of urban areas in much more pleasant surroundings.
 A similar trend has occured with the retail sector as shopping malls in increasingly common in the suburbs of large urban areas.

 Acid Rain